mkdeitlaf/FizzBuzzGame/README.md

 # FizzBuzzGame
 Dynamic FizzBuzz game.

-Utilizing python for in loop, if, ifelse and else and defining/ applying argument max_value to make it more dynamic.
+Utilizing pythons
+  -for in loop
+  -if, ifelse and else
+  -conditional
+  -applying arguments